-The Bank has set a policy to undertake debt restructuring for borrowers who have cooperated with the Bank as well as have had potential to comply with the conditions newly agreed upon.
-The objective of the policy is to ensure that the Bank and the borrowers have mutually benefited from the debt restructuring, that is, the Bank has maximum opportunity to recover debt or has minimum possible loss, while the borrowers are able to continue their business with incurrence of some loss on their part.
-The Bank will undertake debt restructuring work in accordance with the Bank of Thailand's regulations and such work will be undertaken prudently so that it does not avoid the requirements regarding debt reclassification, additional provisioning and suspension of income recognition of accrued interest.
+The Bank has established a policy to undertake debt restructuring for borrowers who have cooperated with the Bank as well as have had potential to comply with the conditions newly agreed upon.
+The objective of the policy is to ensure that the Bank and the borrowers have mutually benefited from the debt restructuring, that is, the Bank has opportunity to maximise recovery or minimise potential loss, while the borrowers are able to continue their business operation with incurrence of some loss on their part.
+The Bank will restructure debts in accordance with the Bank of Thailand's regulations and the task will be carried out prudently and in a way that does not avoid the requirements regarding debt reclassification, additional provisioning and suspension of income recognition of accrued interest.

-Debt restructuring is undertaken taking into consideration the criteria, process and method provided for debt restructuring process, including debtor analysis, approval, preparation of agreement, follow-up and assessment.
+Debt restructuring is undertaken taking into consideration the criteria, process and method provided for debt restructuring process, covering debtor analysis, approval, preparation of agreement, follow-up and assessment.
 Such process must be in compliance with the applicable rules and regulations of the authorities and the Bank.
-The responsibility for coordinating debt restructuring activities lies primarily with the internal work unit of the Bank.
+The responsibility for coordinating debt restructuring activities lies primarily with the internal work units of the Bank.
 However, a certified and experienced third party specialised in this area may be assigned to provide financial advisory services or undertake debt restructuring for the Bank.
 However, debt restructuring conditions are subject to approval of the Board of Directors, or the Credit Committee, or the Asset Quality Committee, or other persons as authorised by the Bank.